Gaotu Techedu (NYSE:GOTU) Shares Gap Down to $3.52

-A number of brokerages have recently commented on GOTU.
-The Goldman Sachs Group reaffirmed a “sell” rating and set a $2.60 price objective (down previously from $20.00) on shares of Gaotu Techedu in a research note on Monday.
-JPMorgan Chase & Co. cut shares of Gaotu Techedu from a “neutral” rating to an “underweight” rating and dropped their price target for the company from $37.00 to $3.50 in a research note on Friday.
-CLSA cut shares of Gaotu Techedu from an “underperform” rating to a “sell” rating and dropped their price target for the company from $19.00 to $2.70 in a research note on Monday. cut shares of Gaotu Techedu from a “neutral” rating to a “sell” rating and set a $12.00 price target on the stock. in a research note on Friday, June 11th.
-Finally, Nomura raised shares of Gaotu Techedu from a “reduce” rating to a “neutral” rating and dropped their price target for the company from $48.00 to $29.50 in a research note on Monday, May 10th.
-Five research analysts have rated the stock with a sell rating and one has issued a hold rating to the stock.
-Gaotu Techedu currently has an average rating of “Sell” and an average price target of $10.06.
+A number of equities analysts have issued reports on the stock.
+Citigroup lowered shares of Gaotu Techedu from a “buy” rating to a “sell” rating in a research report on Friday, June 11th.
+The Goldman Sachs Group reaffirmed a “sell” rating and set a $2.60 price objective (down previously from $20.00) on shares of Gaotu Techedu in a research note on Monday. cut shares of Gaotu Techedu from a “neutral” rating to a “sell” rating and set a $12.00 price objective on the stock. in a research note on Friday, June 11th.
+CLSA cut shares of Gaotu Techedu from an “underperform” rating to a “sell” rating and dropped their price objective for the stock from $19.00 to $2.70 in a research note on Monday.
+Finally, Nomura raised shares of Gaotu Techedu from a “reduce” rating to a “neutral” rating and dropped their price objective for the stock from $48.00 to $29.50 in a research note on Monday, May 10th.
+Five research analysts have rated the stock with a sell rating and one has issued a hold rating to the company.
+Gaotu Techedu presently has an average rating of “Sell” and an average price target of $10.06.

 About Gaotu Techedu (NYSE:GOTU)